Fleur from C -et- C

 Did you study design or are you self taught and naturally fall into this work?

-I studied my BA in Textile design at Saint Martins and when living in Melbourne did a pattern-making course at the RMIT.
+I studied my BA in Textile design at Central Saint Martins in London and then when living in Melbourne did a pattern-making course at the RMIT (some of the bags I used to make for C -et- C are now sewing patterns which you can find here).
 After university I worked in the interiors industry for a while before deciding to start something of my own, as I realised that working with my hands was where I got most of my satisfaction.

 How does your process work from idea to finished accessory?